vectorclass/miscellaneous/gnu_compiler_issues.md

 ### Wrong calling convention for __m256 and __m512 returns in win64
 Gcc returns 256- and 512-bit vectors through a pointer in Win64, while all other compilers use a register.
-This can cause errors if different parts of a program are compiled with different compilers.
+This can cause errors when using function libraries or when different parts of a program are compiled with different compilers.
 Bug tracing: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=89597

 ### Suboptimal broadcast of static constants